QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 Could we create such a class for **incomplete markets** models?

-That would be nice, but before trying it would be wise to contemplate the remainder of a statement by Robert E. Lucas, Jr., with which we began this lecture
+That would be nice, but before trying it would be wise to contemplate the remainder of a statement by Robert E. Lucas, Jr., with which we began this lecture.

 .. epigraph::